sysfce2/python-webcolors/docs/conformance.rst

       py -m pip install nox
       py -m nox

-This requires that you have each supported version of Python (for ``webcolors``
-|release|, this is 3.8, 3.9, 3.10, 3.11, and 3.12) available.
-To test only
-against a specific version of Python, use the ``--python`` flag and pass the version to test.
+This will attempt to test against each supported version of Python (for ``webcolors`` |release|, this is 3.8, 3.9, 3.10, 3.11, and 3.12), skipping any which are missing on your machine.
+To test only against a specific version of Python, use the ``--python`` flag and pass the version to test.
 For example, to test on Python 3.10:

 .. tab:: macOS/Linux/other Unix